nuts-foundation/go-leia/README.md

     ...

-    // these queries will be the same query1 := leia.New(leia.Eq("subject", "VALUE"))
+    // these queries will yield the same result query1 := leia.New(leia.Eq("subject", "VALUE"))
     query2 := leia.New(leia.Eq("subject", "value"))
 }